LaurenceDenneulin/Rhapsodie.jl/README.md

 where:

--'x0" is the initialization,
+-`x0` is the initialization,

--'A' the convolution by the PSF,
+-`A` the convolution by the PSF,

--'d' the dataset uncluding data and weights,
+-`d` the dataset uncluding data and weights,

--'μ' a vector of regularization hyperparameters.
+-`μ` a vector of regularization hyperparameters.